baraszot/unresponsive-SME/index.md

 # What To Do When Your SME Is Not Responding To Your Emails

-You are working on a tech writing project.
+You are working on a technical writing project.
 You need to consult something with a subject matter expert.
 You wrote them an e-mail and you wait for their answer.
 You wait.
 And you wait...
 No response yet?
 Here's a couple of things you might try.

 ## Reach out